Vaccines, Blood & Biologics

 RotaTeq (Rotavirus Vaccine) Questions and Answers

-FDA has licensed RotaTeq, a new vaccine for the prevention of rotavirus gastroenteritis in infants.
+FDA is announcing the approval of RotaTeq, a new vaccine for the prevention of rotavirus gastroenteritis in infants.
 RotaTeq is the only US licensed vaccine that effectively prevents a viral infection, called rotavirus that may cause diarrhea, vomiting, fever and dehydration.

 What is rotavirus and how commonly does it occur?